wingraptor/super-sycamore/content/posts/permaculture-backyard-transformation-part-1.md

 ![Twin Garden Bed](/images/twinbed-resized.jpg "Twin Garden Bed")
 <p style="text-align: center;"> <strong>Raised Bed 2</strong> </p>

-I have three raised beds, one 'twin' bed and a single large bed.
-The twin bed is enclosed using leftover concrete blocks while the large single bed is enclosed with scrap pieces of wood.
+I have two  raised beds, bed 1 and bed 2 (creative I know).
+Bed 1 is enclosed using leftover concrete blocks while bed 2 is enclosed with scrap pieces of wood.
 All beds are filled with a layered mixture of dried grass, branches and leaves, soil mix, compost and topped off with dried grass as a mulch.
+These beds give me greater control over the initial composition of the soil and deter pests.

 ### Compost Space

 ![Compost Area](/images/compost-resized.jpg "Compost area with three sections")
+<p style="text-align: center;"> Compost Area </p><p style="text-align: center;"> and </p>

-I have created a composting space for my kitchen scraps, cut grass and garden clippings using a few discarded pallets.
+I have created a composting space out of disused pallets for my kitchen scraps, cut grass and garden clippings.
 Composting is something so simple and useful that everyone should be doing it....[right now](https://blog.edisonnation.com/2015/08/10-benefits-of-composting/https://blog.edisonnation.com/2015/08/10-benefits-of-composting/).
 It's so important that I will do a whole blog post on it😲.

 ### Half-Barrel Bed

 ![Half-Barrel Garden Bed](/images/barrelbed-resized.jpg "Half-Barrel Garden Bed")
+<p style="text-align: center;"><strong>Half-Barrel Bed</strong></p>

-Using a plastic half-barrel, I've created *safe space* for  lettuce.
-This barrel is completely filled with composted kitchen scraps and is full of worms and other creatures which in turn help to create delicious lettuce.
+Using a plastic half-barrel, I've created *safe space*(I know, I know) for  lettuce .
+This barrel is filled solely with composted kitchen scraps and is full of worms and other creatures which in turn help to create delicious lettuce.

 An added benefit of this setup is that when watered, all of the delicious brown liquid dripping from the bottom is collected and used as a rich fertilizer for other plants in the garden.